-- ii. number of illicit discharges detected and eliminated; - iii. percent of outfalls for which an outfall reconnaissance inventory has been performed.; - iv. status of system mapping; - v. activities to and results from informing the public of hazards associated with illegal discharges and improper disposal of waste; - vi. for traditional non-land use control MS4s, regulatory mechanism state certification that law is equivalent to the State's model IDDE local law (if not already completed and submitted with a prior annual report); and - vii. report on effectiveness of program, BMP and measurable goal assessment - Required reporting for newly authorized covered entities (MS4s covered for less than 3 years on the reporting date).
-At a minimum, the covered entity shall report on the items below - program development deadlines and reporting:

-regulatory mechanism development and adoption - by end of Year 3 certify that regulatory mechanism is equivalent to the State's model IDDE local law (traditional non-land use control MS4s) or certification of equivalence may be accomplished as set forth in Part VIII.A.3(f)(ii).

-- Complete in Year 1 (revise in Year 2 and 3 if changes are made): describe procedures for identifying priority areas of concern (geographic, audiences, or otherwise) for IDDE program; - describe priority areas of concern, available equipment, staff, funding, etc.;
+- ii. number of illicit discharges detected and eliminated; iii. percent of outfalls for which an outfall reconnaissance inventory has been - performed.; - iv. status of system mapping; - v. activities to and results from informing the public of hazards associated with illegal discharges and improper disposal of waste; - vi. for traditional non-land use control MS4s, regulatory mechanism status certification that law is equivalent to the State's model IDDE local law (if not already completed and submitted with a prior annual report); and - vii. report on effectiveness of program, BMP and measurable goal assessment. - Required reporting for newly authorized covered entities (MS4s covered for less than 3 years on the reporting date).
+At a minimum, the covered entity shall report on the items below - program development deadlines and reporting: Initiate by end of Year 1; complete by end of Year 3: - regulatory mechanism development and adoption by end of Year 3 certify that regulatory mechanism is equivalent to the State's model IDDE local law (traditional non-land use control MS4s) or certification of equivalence may be accomplished as set forth in Part VIII.A.3(f)(ii). - Complete in Year 1 (revise in Year 2 and 3 if changes are made): describe procedures for identifying priority areas of concern (geographic, audiences, or otherwise) for IDDE program; - describe priority areas of concern, available equipment, staff, funding, etc.;